 - Attach administration set.
 Refer to complete directions accompanying set.

-In patients with moderate hepatic impairment, initiate VAPRISOL with a loading dose of 10 mg over 30 minutes followed by 10 mg per day as a continuous infusion for 2 to 4 days.
+In patients with moderate (Child-Pugh Class B) and severe (Child-Pugh Class C) hepatic impairment, initiate VAPRISOL with a loading dose of 10 mg over 30 minutes followed by 10 mg per day as a continuous infusion for 2 to 4 days.
 If serum sodium is not rising at the desired rate, VAPRISOL may be titrated upward to 20 mg per day [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths

-Intravenous injection solution: conivaptan hydrochloride 20 mg/100 mL premixed in 5% Dextrose [see DOSAGE AND ADMINISTRATION].
+Intravenous injection solution: conivaptan hydrochloride 20 mg/100 mL premixed in 5% Dextrose in flexible plastic containers.

 Storage And Handling